ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 This section introduces the term Computing Context in order to specialize the notions of environment and endpoint to terminology that has relevance to trusted computing.
 Attestation is a discipline of trusted computing.

 A Computing Context could refer to a large variety of endpoints.
 Examples include but are not limited to: the compartmentalization of physical resources, the separation of software instances with different dependencies in dedicated containers, and the nesting of virtual components via hardware-based and software-based solutions.
 The number of approaches and techniques to construct an endpoint continuously changes with new innovation.
 Hence, it isn't a goal of this document to define remote attestation for a fixed set of endpoints.
 Rather, it attempts to define endpoints conceptually and rely on Claims management as a way to clarify the details and specific attributes of conceptual endpoints.

-Computing Contexts may be recursive in nature in that it could be composed of a system entity that is itself a composite of system entities.
-In consequence, a system entity may be composed of other system entities that may be further composed of one or more Computing Contexts capable of taking on the roles of
+Computing Contexts may be recursive in nature in that it could be composed of a system that is itself a composite of subsystems.
+In consequence, a system may be composed of other systems that may be further composed of one or more Computing Contexts capable of taking on the RATS roles.
-Attester, Verifier or Claimant.
 The scope and application of these roles can range from:

-* Continuous mutual Attestation procedures of every system entity inside a composite device, to
+* Continuous mutual Attestation procedures of every subsystem inside a composite device, to
 * Sporadic Remote Attestation of unknown parties via heterogeneous Interconnects.

 Analogously, the increasing number of features and functions that constitute components of a device start to blur the lines that are required to categorize each solution and approach precisely.
-To address this increasingly challenging categorization, the term Computing Context defines the characteristics of the system entities that can take on the role of an Attester and/or the role of a Verifier.
+To address this increasingly challenging categorization, the term Computing Context defines the characteristics of the (sub)systems that can take on the role of an Attester and/or the role of a
+Verifier.
 This approach is intended to provide a stable basis of definitions for future solutions that continuous to remain viable long-term.

 $ Computing Context :

 : An umbrella term that combines the scope of the definitions of endpoint [ref NEA], device [ref 1ar], and thing [ref t2trg], including hardware-based and software-based sub-contexts that constitute independent, isolated and distinguishable slices of a Computing Context created by compartmentalization mechanisms, such as Trusted Execution Environments (TEE), Hardware Security Modules (HSM) or Virtual Network Function (VNF) contexts.

 ### Characteristics of a Computing Context

 While the semantic relationships highlighted above constitute the fundamental basis to provide a define Computing Context, the following list of object characteristics is intended to improve the application of the term and provide a better understanding of its meaning:

 $ Computing Context Characteristics: